Everything You Need to Know About Feline Panleukopenia

 • The feline is kept under observation for the next 6 months.
 (Because some recovered cats can shed the virus in their urine & stool for up to 6 weeks.)

-Prevention
+Prevention of Panleukopenia

 Most of the cats develop a certain kinds of immunity after surviving the infection which protects them from future infections.